+The produce logistics landscape has evolved dramatically.
 In 1954, Swanson revolutionized the food industry by introducing frozen dinner kits.
 Initially, Swanson produced 5,000 TV dinners, expecting modest growth.
 Within a year, they had sold over 13 million TV dinners.

 People were hungry for convenience, and the market listened by expanding their logistical operations with refrigeration technology.
 By 1959, American consumers spent over $2.7 billion annually on frozen foods.
 None of this would have been possible without a logistical shift in more reefer and refrigerated truck technology.

-Today, times have changed again.
-With more health-conscience consumers, a global pandemic affecting every industry, and higher obesity and heart disease levels, fresh fruits and vegetables are making a comeback.
-Many consumers are opting for organic, locally grown produce, and supply chain companies must adapt to an already precarious process.
-With the advent of HelloFresh and other meal delivery services, fresh produce has become “in” again.
+Many consumers are opting for organic, locally grown produce, and if you're shipping produce, you need to master several food and beverage logistics capabilities in an already precarious process.
+With the advent of HelloFresh and other meal delivery services, fresh produce has become "in" again.

 High-density foods have a shelf life of about seven days and are the most reliable for long-distance travel.
 Potatoes, Carrots, and Onions fall under this category, likely because they have tougher skin.
 Apples, Cabbages, Celery, and Garlic, are also high-density produce.